scipy-conference/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

 These indexes then allow efficient selection and searching of the data space, and MongoDB-style queries can be used for complex selections.

 From the Python implementation standpoint, the central component to the ``signac`` framework is the ``Project`` class, which provides the interface to ``signac``'s data model and features.
-In addition to the core index-related functionality previous mentioned, the ``signac`` ``Project`` also encapsulates numerous additional features, including, for example, the detection of implicit schema; the generation of human-readable views of the hash-obfuscated workspace; the ability to move, copy, or clone a full project; and the ability to sync data across projects.
+In addition to the core index-related functionality previously mentioned, the ``signac`` ``Project`` also encapsulates numerous additional features, including, for example, the detection of implicit schema; the generation of human-readable views of the hash-obfuscated workspace; the ability to move, copy, or clone a full project; and the ability to synchronize data across projects.
 Individual data points, which can be accessed by searching through or iterating over a ``Project`` instance, are represented by ``Job`` objects.
 In addition to providing a Pythonic access point to the job state point and the job document, a ``Job`` object can always be mapped to its location on the filesystem, making it ideal for associating file-based data with the appropriate data point.

 The central object in the ``signac-flow`` package is the ``FlowProject`` class, which encapsulates a set of operations acting on a ``signac`` data space.
-There is a tight relationship between the ``FlowProject`` and the underlying data space, because operations are assumed to act on a per-job basis.
+There is a tight relationship between the ``FlowProject`` and the underlying data space, because operations are in general assumed to act on a per-job basis.
 Using the sequence of conditions associated with each operation, a ``FlowProject`` also tracks workflow progress on per-job basis to determine which operations to run next for a given job.
 Different HPC environments and cluster schedulers are represented by separate Python classes that provide the means for querying schedulers for cluster job statuses, writing out the job scripts, and constructing the submission commands.
 Job scripts are created using templates written in ``jinja2`` :cite:`jinja2`, making them easily customizable for the requirements of specific compute clusters or users.